5 Forced alignment in emuR

 dataramme med 0 kolonner og 0 rækker

-serve() the database and have a look at it:
+Try to serve() the database and have a look at it:

 serve(ger2_DB, useViewer = F)

-query(ger2_DB, "transcription =~ .*", calcTimes=FALSE)
+query(ger2_DB, "transcription =~ .*", calcTimes = FALSE)

 5.3 Forced alignment